algbio/metaflow/MANUAL.md

 	make

 This will create the executable **metaflow** in the same directory.

 # 2. Preparing the input

 *MetaFlow*'s input is a graph-based representation, in LEMON's **LGF** format (LEMON Graph Format), of the alignments of the metagenomic reads in a collection of reference bacterial genomes.
 We experimented only with *BLAST* alignments (though any aligner could be used).

+## 2.1 Creating a BLAST database and running BLAST
-We provide a script *Create_Blast_DB.py* (see Section **5.3 Creating BLAST database** below) which downloads all reference genomes from NCBI ([ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/all.fna.tar.gz](ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/all.fna.tar.gz)) and builds a BLAST database from them.
+We provide a Python script *Create_Blast_DB.py* which downloads all complete bacterial reference genomes from NCBI ([ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/all.fna.tar.gz](ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/all.fna.tar.gz)), filters out plasmids and transposons, concatenates multiple chromosome of the same species, and keeps only the shortest strain (in case of multiple strains).

-We created a Python script **BLAST_TO_LGF.py** which converts *BLAST*'s output to an input **LGF** file for *MetaFlow*.
 Run:

+	python Create_Blast_DB.py

+This creates the files **NCBI_DB/BLAST_DB.fasta** and **NCBI_DB/NCBI_Ref_Genome.txt**.
+You then have to build a *BLAST* database for **BLAST_DB.fasta**, as follows

+	makeblastdb -in NCBI_DB/BLAST_DB.fasta -out NCBI_DB/BLAST_DB.fasta -dbtype nucl

+You then align your reads with *BLAST*:

+	blastn -query Read_File -out Read_Mappings.blast -outfmt 6 -db NCBI_DB/BLAST_DB.fasta -num_threads 8

+## 2.2 Converting BLAST alignments into MetaFlow input

+The Python script **BLAST_TO_LGF.py** converts *BLAST*'s output to an input **LGF** file for *MetaFlow*.
+Run:

 	python BLAST_TO_LGF.py Read_Mappings.blast Genome_File Average_Read_Length Sequencing_Machine

-which produces the file *Read_Mappings.lgf* in the same directory as the Read_Mappings.blast file.
+which produces the file **Read_Mappings.lgf** in the same directory as the **Read_Mappings.blast** file.
 The parameters are:

 - **Read_Mappings.blast**: Blast output file.
 It must be the tabular format with format=6.
 - **Genome_File**: a file containing the genomes in the reference database and their lengths.
-We provide one for NCBI database in the folder **NCBI**, retrieved on June 10, 2015.
-If you are using different or updated database, you need to update or change the genome file to incorporate all the reference genomes.
+If you ran the script **Create_Blast_DB.py** above, this was created as **NCBI_DB/NCBI_Ref_Genome.txt**. **If you are using a different or updated database, you need to edit the genome file to incorporate all the reference genomes where the reads have been aligned**.
 This file format is explained in Section **Genome file** below.
 - **Average_Read_Length**: The average read length of the metagenomics read in the fasta file.
 - **Sequencing_Machine**: Integer value (0 For Illumina, 1 For 454 Pyrosequencing)